Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Discussion

-With regards to the choice of strategy, out MSE strongly favours \STC{} over \PTC{}.
-This finding is in agreement with general theoretical expectations in view of structural instability of ecological communities (\OM{} Section~\ref{sec:summ-theor-expect}).
-We warn at this point that MSE that do not use a structurally unstable operating model, e.g.\ an operating model with non-interacting species, will be unable to reproduce this phenomenon.
+Considering the choice of strategy, out MSE strongly favours \STC{} over \PTC{}.
+This result is expected (\OM~\ref{sec:summ-theor-expect}), because structural instability leads to large changes in community structure in response to small changes (or errors) in applied pressures.
+It is worth noting that, for the same reasons, community structure is expected to be highly sensitive to changes in the physical environment.
+Within limits, \STC{} counteracts this sensitivity.
+We warn that MSE that do not use a structurally unstable operating model, e.g.\ an operating model with non-interacting species, will be unable to reproduce these phenomena!

 While \PTC{} is currently favoured by the EU for most stocks, \STC{} is either legal or \textit{de-facto} policy, e.g., in the U.S.A., Canada, and New Zealand.
 Even the EU does not appear to be legally bound to \PTC{}.
-The CFP in its current form requires, according to Article~2, that ``management [...] restores and maintains populations of harvested species above levels which can produce the maximum sustainable yield.
-In order to reach [this] objective'', it does then sets deadlines for adjusting exploitation rates accordingly, but these are not the principal objective.
-Further, the CFP requires the formulation of multiannual management plans with ``objectives that are consistent with the objectives set out in Article~2 [...]''.
+The CFP in its current form requires, according to Article~2, that ``management [...] restores and maintains populations of harvested species above levels which can produce the maximum sustainable yield.''
+It does then set deadlines for adjusting exploitation rates accordingly, but these are not the principal objective.
+Further, the CFP requires formulation of multiannual management plans with ``objectives that are consistent with the objectives set out in Article~2 [...]''.
 The plans shall include ``quantifiable targets such as fishing mortality rates and/or spawning stock biomass''.
-In view of the outcomes of our MSE, we suggest that multiannual plans that quantify targets in terms of fishing mortality or exploitation rates, i.e.\ are based on \PTC, may not be consistent with the objectives set out in Article~2, because uncertainty as to whether the implied state targets will actually be reached would be high.
+However, considering the low expected yields from \PTC{}, we suggest that multiannual plans setting targets for fishing mortality or exploitation rates may not actually be consistent with the objectives set out in Article~2.

-\SOC{} strategies have two intriguing advantage.
-Firstly, they are largely insensitive to structural instability and yet achieve long-term yields nearly as large as those from \STC{} with standard conservatism.
-Secondly, the corresponding mHCRs are independent of productivity rates (the parameters $r_i$ in surplus production models).
-As a result, \SOC{} automatically adjusts stock sizes to new $B_{\text{MSY}}$ levels if productivities fluctuate as a result of short-term or long-term environmental change.
+\SOC{} strategies have their own strengths.
+They are largely insensitive to structural instability, do not require conservatism, and yet achieve long-term yields nearly as large as those from \STC{}.
+Further, the corresponding mHCRs are independent of productivity rates ($r_i$ in Eq.~\eqref{eq:surplus-production}), which lets these strategies automatically adjusts stock sizes to corrected MSY levels if productivities change because of short-term or long-term environmental change.